Books

 Morse and Hooper's Illustrated Encyclopaedia of Beekeeping is excellent.
 It's out of print but worth as much as 4 or 5 books.
 Well worth getting if you can find it.

-The old Ladybird book of honeybees is a really good and simple introduction for anyone, including children.
+The old Ladybird book of honeybees is a really good and simple introduction for anyone, adults and children alike.

 For some old books, they are an interesting read but some practices are no-longer suggested and they used to use some funny chemicals then!

-Note that with ventilated floors we now use, many old books (and some that are really quite recent) mention ventilating the hive with matchsticks and not using insulation for winter.
+Note that with ventilated floors we now use, many old books (and some that are really quite recent) incorrectly (in my view) mention ventilating the hive with matchsticks and not using insulation for winter.
 Things that have changed over time!

 YouTube Videos